 - A variety of client-driven, flexible supportive services—such as access to medical care, counseling, job training or employment services, and basic life skills—to promote housing stability and individual well-being on an as-needed basis; and

-- Access to housing without preconditions, including sobriety, employment, or adequate credit or financial history.
+- Access to housing and housing-focused services without preconditions, including sobriety, employment, or adequate credit or financial history.